 Don’t share random content for content’s sake.
 No need to record a thousand videos per week.
 Aim for quality, not quantity.
 But make sure you keep your work focused.

 Make it easy for people to reply back to your emails, or to schedule a phone call to talk more, or to flat out buy your product.
 Obviously, the right next step is going to be 100% reliant on your particular business model.
 This is a big part of what I help my clients with, so don’t worry if you’re feeling unsure.
 It gets easier with time.

-For instance, the person on your list who has downloaded an ebook, read four blog posts, and visited your pricing page twice, is a much hotter lead than the person who signed up for your list but has only opened a couple emails and clicked on no links.
-Without a CRM it’s much harder to track all this information and serve up the useful insight required to take the right action.
+For instance, the person on your email list who downloaded an ebook, read four blog posts, and visited your pricing page two times is a much hotter lead than the person who signed up for your email list but has only opened one email and clicked zero links.
+Giving your leads valuable content for free until they’re ready to work with you shows your company’s value, helps relate to them, and builds trust with them.
+A CRM makes tracking this information and providing useful insights to take the right action much easier.

 With Keap’s CRM and sales and marketing automation software, you can easily set up your lead follow-up automation within minutes.
 And Keap’s proven growth framework, expert coaching, in-depth training, outstanding support, and dedicated community of entrepreneurs will help you grow your business to the next level quickly.

 Ready to jump in and improve your lead follow-up?
 Start your 14-day free trial today.